altinselimi/kalendar/README.md

 # Kalendar
-> Your best friend when it comes to event managment in Vue, React or Angular.
+> Your best friend when it comes to events managment in Vue, React or Angular.
 > This is the Vue version of this plugin.

 ## Live Demo